 Prices of pedigree cats can vary on the quality and the breed.

 Breeders sometimes sell cats who may have a minor flaw.
-This can be incorrect eye colour, a slight kink in the tail or a white spot which doesn’t meet the breed standard.
+This can be incorrect eye colour, a slight kink in the tail, or a white spot that doesn’t meet the breed standard.
 These don’t have any effect on his health or personality.
 So, if you are buying a pedigree cat just as a pet and you don’t plan to show or breed, a pet quality cat is perfect.
 These are cheaper than show and breeding quality cats.
 When you speak to the breeder, let her know exactly what you want your cat for.
 If you want to show your cat, you will pay a little more for a show quality cat.
 Generally, breeding cats are the most expensive to buy.

 Less common breeds also tend to be more expensive.
-It costs a lot of money to obtain breeding stock, particularly with newer or rare breeds who often have to be imported from overseas.
+It costs a lot of money to obtain breeding stock, particularly with newer or rare breeds that often have to be imported from overseas.
 As a general rule of thumb, expect to pay $800 for a more readily available breed such as a Burmese, and upwards of $1,000-2,000 plus for less common breeds.